 The new version has 3 modes:

 We wanted to make the WiaTag app design as modern and intuitive as possible for the user.
-The aim was to simplify the use of the application to the maximum: the user would easily find the necessary functionality and handle the configuration process.

 We have completely redesigned the app by switching to the modular widget system.